Spring 2006, New Jersey

 The first realization was that I didn’t want to be unfair to my peers.
 They didn’t deserve my bullying.
 Unfortunately, it was only half-baked.
 I internalized how I felt.
 I began to infect myself with thoughts of self-doubt and turned to a quick fix to this pain.

 From 13 to 18, I chased the high only Burger King, Mcdonalds, and Totino’s Pizza rolls could provide.
 I rode the dragon daily, putting on 70-90 pounds, finally hitting my final form, as shown above (or so I thought).

 The Story Didn’t End…

-I never got that first date, I didn’t even try.
-No first kiss, no exciting stories of the once in a lifetime whirlwind that is teenage love, no hand holding at the movies, or Saturdays roaming the neighborhood doing nothing but talking about hopes and dreams.
+I never got that first date, and I didn’t even try.
+No first kiss, no exciting stories of the once in a lifetime whirlwind that is teenage love, no hand-holding at the movies, or Saturdays roaming the neighborhood doing nothing but talking about hopes and dreams.

 I figured I might as well be alone.
 I moved away from anyone that called me “friend” and dropped out of college before even attending one class.
 I became a dishwasher at a restaurant in my neighborhood.
 I was 18 years old, finally an adult, and more alone than ever.

 If you know me nowadays, you’re probably wondering why I’ve decided to write this piece of bad fiction, full of mopey drama and “woe-is-me’s.”

 Well, it’s all true, and if you’re hoping for the miraculous turnaround plot point, the part when the hero finds that one puzzle piece in life that solves every problem, or when the mystical mentor shuffles out of the mist ready to deliver some ancient wisdom a la “wax on, wax off,” then I’m sorry to disappoint you.